geojak/YouKnowWho-s-ES-Plugins/README.md

 # **YouKnowWhos colletion of endless-sky-plugins**

 These plugins were made to continue MZ's original vision for the game.
-They are designed to be as balanced as the vanilla content and integrate seamlessly with it.
+They are designed to be as balanced as the vanilla content and integrate seamlessly with it.<br>
 <br>
-Tested with the continuous release from 13 April 2025.
+Last tested with the continuous release from 13 April 2025.
 <br>
 <a href="https://img.shields.io/"><img src="https://img.shields.io/github/downloads/geojak/YouKnowWho-s-ES-Plugins/total"></a>
 <a href="https://img.shields.io/"><img src="https://img.shields.io/github/directory-file-count/geojak/YouKnowWho-s-ES-Plugins/myplugins?label=plugins"></a>